TheSeamau5/swipe-pages/README.md

 - [ ] Add option to mark each page with a browser tag to resume state from url
 - [ ] Include sane defaults for hardware acceleration (translateZ hack in the right places)
 - [ ] Make a nicer demo with more features to better explain the element
+- [ ] Add option to reverse direction for rtl languages
 ## Installation
 With Bower: